The Hanged Man Tarot Card Meanings (Upright & Reversed)

 What does the upright Hanged Man card mean in a love reading?

-In a love reading The Hanged Man upright indicates unhappiness in the way a relationship is heading, or feeling trapped.
+Drawing The Hanged Man during a love tarot spread indicates unhappiness in the way a relationship is heading, or feeling trapped.
 The card’s advice would be to take a step back and assess the relationship fully and what options there are.
 If you are single this card can mean holding off from starting a new relationship for the time being.

 What does the upright Hanged Man card mean in a health reading?